 Dr Clare Johnson

-Lucid dreaming is not only tremendous fun; it’s an incredibly creative state, and for me it’s a life-long passion.
+Lucid dreaming is not only tremendous fun; it’s an incredibly creative state with vast healing and transformative potential, and for me it’s a life-long passion.
 In the past 40 years I have had many thousands of lucid dreams.
-For 20 years I’ve been researching lucid dreaming academically, and I was the first person in the world to do a PhD on lucid dreaming as a creative tool.
+For 25 years I’ve been researching and writing about lucid dreaming and I was the first person in the world to do a PhD on lucid dreaming as a creative tool.

 I’m English but speak four other European languages, and for over fifteen years I’ve spoken at conferences and international multi-media platforms on lucidity, sleep disorders, and the role of lucid dreams in healing and dying.
-I’m honoured to be the President of a large and wonderful global dream community, the International Association for the Study of Dreams (IASD).
+I was honoured to be the President of a large and wonderful global dream community, the International Association for the Study of Dreams (IASD).
+Recently, a TV show made up of interviews where I discuss different aspects of lucid dreaming was released in 20 languages.
 I offer lucid dreaming ocean retreats in beautiful Portugal.
+Over the winter I wrote my newest lucidity guide: The Art of Lucid Dreaming, a super-practical book with a Lucidity Quiz and many Lucidity Programmes so readers can fast track their way to lucidity as unique sleepers and dreamers.

 My transformative Lucid Writing technique can resolve nightmares, dissolve creative blocks and initiate healing.
 It’s like a waking version of lucid dreaming and can have similar therapeutic effects.
-Step by step guides to my most powerful practical techniques can be found in my new books.
-Dream Therapy: Dream your way to health and happiness, was just published in the US as Mindful Dreaming, and my comprehensive guide to lucid dreaming, Llewellyn’s Complete Book of Lucid Dreaming, has just come out.
+Step by step guides to my most powerful practical techniques can be found in my books.
+Dream Therapy: Dream your way to health and happiness, was published in the US as Mindful Dreaming, and my comprehensive guide to lucid dreaming, Llewellyn’s Complete Book of Lucid Dreaming, came out in 2017.
 Read some review comments by top people in the field of dream studies here.

 I had my first flash of lucidity in a nightmare when I was three.
 When I was a student at Lancaster University in the UK, my lucid dreaming practice exploded, along with spontaneous sleep paralysis experiences.
 I was so fascinated by what was happening that in 1995 I did an independent undergraduate project on lucid dreaming.
 This led me to do my PhD on the role of lucid dreaming in the creative writing process (University of Leeds, UK, 2006).
 I also wrote two lucid dream-inspired novels, Breathing in Colour and Dreamrunner (Little, Brown, 2009 & 2010) under my novelist name of Clare Jay.
 I am co-editor of Sleep Monsters & Superheroes: Empowering Children through Creative Dreamplay, a practical resource to help children to thrive in their inner world of dreams and nightmares.